Last Updated on 12th June 2022 by peppe8o

 sudo a2enmod rewrite sudo systemctl restart apache2.service

-Use default credentials (remember to change password as soon):
+Use default credentials (remember to change the password soon when you will start using Grocy with your info):

 - user: admin